crondaemon/hcrt-dissector/README.md

 Dissection
 ----------

 The plugin runs both on Ethernet and UDP.
-For ethernet protocol type is 0xf052, while for UDP port is 47000.
+For ethernet the protocol type is 0xf052, while for UDP the port is 47000.
+The base ports can be changed in the HCrt preference section.

 __NOTE__: These numbers are subject to change since protocol has not got a IANA assignment (yet).